xokomola/origami/README.md

 separation between the individual node transformation function and the transformation as a whole.

-Additionally, such XPath queries can be encapsulated in a helper function that simply overlooks these `xf:*` elements.
+Additionally, such XPath queries can be encapsulated using helper functions that simply overlooks these `xf:*` elements.

 ~~~xquery